bufbuild-ru/docs/docs/generate/managed-mode/index.md

 Go has two options: `go_package` and `go_package_prefix`.
 It requires you to [specify a Go import path](https://protobuf.dev/reference/go/go-generated/#package) using `go_package`, but managed mode doesn't set a default, so you must set a value for one of these options in the `override` section.
 If `go_package_prefix` is set, managed mode defaults to building out directories for each part of the package name.
 The examples below show the output of these two options, and assume that the Go plugin's `opt` value is the default of `paths=import`.

-::: tip NoteBecause both options modify the package name, only one should be set for any given input.
+::: tip Because both options modify the package name, only one should be set for any given input.
 If both options are set, the last one specified wins.

 :::